MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-iframe-throttling-display.md

 # Standardize iframe throttling for display

-This article describes iframe throttling and the benefits of standardizing throttling.
+This article describes iframe throttling and the benefits of standardizing throttling for display:none and non-visible.

 >[!NOTE]
 >This article applies to Microsoft Edge version ?? or later.